Digital-Preservation-Finland/file-scraper/README.rst

     * Print tool info: ``--tool-info``.
 Include errors and messages from different 3rd party tools that were used.
     * Specify MIME type: ``--mimetype=<mimetype>``
     * Specify version: ``--version=<version>``
     * Also additional arguments specified earlier can be used as options.
-Note that XML Schematron's verbose must used as schematron_verbose, since there is a naming conflict.
+Note that the CLI options must be specified in kebab-case.

 All possible options can be obtained with::